awslabs/graphstorm/examples/graph_prediction/README.md

 Users can find the training configuration file, `supernode_gc.yaml`, located at this folder.

-We can also try out other GraphStorm GNN models with CLIs like the followings.
+We can also try out other GraphStorm GNN models with commands like the followings.

 ``` bash
 # Use RGAT as the GNN model